Darren Warren: Music career

 After overcoming cancer, Warren set his sights on another challenge: conquering the airwaves of country music as a performing songwriter.
 So far, he has shared the stage with Vince Gill, Travis Tritt, and Emerson Drive, among others.
 Warren has also journeyed across the country sharing his story and his music.
 He is an active participant in St. Jude's Country Cares for Kids, a radiothon founded by Alabama band member, Randy Owen.
 The cross-country tour is focused on raising awareness and support for the research medical center.

 Darren Warren's CD "Cowboy Up and Party Down" was recorded in Nashville, Tennessee and produced by industry veteran Doug Grau.
 Grau is credited with producing The Statler Brothers, as well as stand-up acts Jeff Foxworthy and Bill Engvall.
-Warren plans to release his next single, "The Way God Made Me," in June 2012.

-Darren Warren now regards the diagnosis he received as a teenager a blessing-in-disguise.
-Warren's life-threatening experience was a life-changing catalyst that propelled him into the future pursuing his dream as a country music artist.
-Warren never lacked inspiration during his time in the hospital.
-Incredibly, it was during treatment that he wrote almost every song that would be recorded on his debut CD.

-"There were times when I sat down and told my guitar how I felt, and I realized I had created a song," Warren remembers.

 The title track "Cowboy Up and Party Down" (written by Eddie Kilgallon) was released as his first single and distributed to country music radio stations in May 2011.
 A poignant song Warren wrote for the album, "Go Get My Angel," deals with the loss of a young victim to cancer.
 Randy Owen of the Country Music Hall of Fame band Alabama is featured as a guest artist on the song.
 It is a fan favorite that has provided inspiration to many families struggling with grief.

+Darren Warren now regards the diagnosis he received as a teenager a blessing in disguise.
+Warren's life-threatening experience was a life-changing catalyst that propelled him into the future pursuing his dream as a country music artist.
+Warren never lacked inspiration during his time in the hospital.
+It was during treatment that he wrote almost every song that would be recorded on his debut CD.
+"There were times when I sat down and told my guitar how I felt, and I realized I had created a song," Warren remembers.

 Warren has said that the sole motivation for his music career is simple: he wants to offer hope and encouragement to young boys and girls faced with a terminal illness.